16 Best Things to do in Umbria, Italy 16 Best Things to do in Umbria, Italy

 Isola Maggiore

-One of the best things to do in Umbria and Lago Trasimeno is to visit Maggiore Island.
+One of our favorite stops on our Lago Trasimeno tour was Maggiore Island.
 The island is home to only 12 people, one ancient street, a small beach, and a few restaurants.
-If you walk to the other side of the island through the olive groves, you’ll also find an abandoned castle looking out over the lake.
+We walked to the other side of the island through the olive groves and found a beautiful, abandoned castle overlooking the lake (here is the location).

 Isola Maggiore umbria italy